mentegago/mentega-tts/README.md

-# Mentega Text-to-Speech
+# 🧈 Mentega Text-to-Speech 🧈
-A simple Twitch Text-to-Speech with (very unreliable) multi language (Indonesian, English, and Japanese) support!
-Please follow my Twitch at [https://www.twitch.tv/mentegagoreng](https://www.twitch.tv/mentegagoreng) if you want to see the TTS on action.
+A simple Twitch Text-to-Speech with (very unreliable) multi language (🇮🇩 Indonesian, 🇺🇸 English, and 🇯🇵 Japanese) support!
+Please follow my Twitch at [https://www.twitch.tv/mentegagoreng](https://www.twitch.tv/mentegagoreng) if you want to see the TTS on action. _Or just follow me anyway.
+Seriously tho._

 ## Installation
 This software runs on the browser, so you can either open the URL or add it to your OBS browser source.
 I personally prefer using OBS browser source since I can have more freedom to adjust the audio, such as setting the volume or the audio track.